opf-labs/planets-suite/README.txt

 ----------------------------------------------------------------

-Notes And To Dos (Andy J)
+Notes And To Dos
 ================

- * Allow sub-projects to define whether they are pure java etc, and pick this up automatically (no limited list, default to impure).
- * Also allow sub-project to define their supported test enviroments (local, standalone, server) and make testing more automatic.
+ * Should exclude API jar from EAR?
+Seems not to matter for TechReg, even on hot redeploy.

 Alternative build environments:

  * OpenEJB should work http://openejb.apache.org/